 Taste, season with salt and pepper, and serve.

-For a sauce with meat, add ground beef, turkey, or Italian sausage.
+For a sauce with meat, add 1 pound ground beef, turkey, or Italian sausage.
 Brown in pan with onions before adding the garlic.

 Additional vegetables can be added such as chopped bell peppers or mushrooms.